CyVerse-learning-materials/learning-materials-home/docs/dna_subway_guide.md

     classroom-friendly workflow.
 While this Subway Line does not have all possible features of QIIME 2, we purpose to cover important concepts behind microbiome and eDNA analysis.
+-   You may work with up to 96 samples (e.g. 192 paired files or 96 single read files) in a Purple line project.

 ------------------------------------------------------------------------